-Given the credit characteristics presented to us, we estimate that approximately 87% of our new risk written in 2013 and 84% of our new risk written in the first half of 2014 was for loans that would have met the CFPB's general QM definition.
-We estimate that approximately 99% of our new risk written in 2013 and in the first half of 2014 was for loans that would have met the CFPB's QM definition, when giving effect to the temporary category.
+Given the credit characteristics presented to us, we estimate that approximately 87% of our new risk written in 2013 and 84% of our new risk written in the first nine months of 2014 was for loans that would have met the CFPB's general QM definition.
+We estimate that approximately 99% of our new risk written in 2013 and in the first nine months of 2014 was for loans that would have met the CFPB's QM definition, when giving effect to the temporary category.
 In making these estimates, we have not considered the limitation on points and fees because the information is not available to us.
 We do not believe such limitation would materially affect the percentage of our new risk written meeting the QM definitions.

 The Dodd-Frank Act requires a securitizer to retain at least 5% of the risk associated with mortgage loans that are securitized, and in some cases the retained risk may be allocated between the securitizer and the lender that originated the loan.
 This risk retention requirement does not apply to mortgage loans that are Qualified Residential Mortgages ("QRMs") or that are insured by the FHA or another federal agency.
-In 2011, federal regulators released a proposed risk retention rule that included a definition of QRM.
-In response to public comments regarding the proposed rule, federal regulators issued a revised proposed rule in August 2013.
-The revised proposed rule generally defines QRM as a mortgage meeting the requirements of a QM.
+A proposed rule released by federal regulators in August 2013 generally defines QRM as a mortgage meeting the requirements of a QM.
 The regulators also proposed an alternative QRM definition ("QM-plus") which utilizes certain QM criteria but also includes a maximum loan-to-value ratio ("LTV") of 70%.
 Neither of the revised definitions of QRM considers the use of mortgage insurance for purposes of calculating LTV.
-While substantially all of our new risk written in 2013 and in the first half of 2014 was on loans that met the QM definition (and, therefore, the proposed general QRM definition), none of our new insurance written met the QM-plus definition.
-The public comment period for the revised proposed rule expired on October 30, 2013.
+While substantially all of our new risk written in 2013 and in the first nine months of 2014 was on loans that met the QM definition (and, therefore, the proposed general QRM definition), none of our new insurance written met the QM-plus definition.
+The public comment period for the proposed rule expired on October 30, 2013.
 The final timing of the adoption of any risk retention regulation and the definition of QRM remains uncertain.
 Because of the capital support provided by the U.S. Government, the GSEs satisfy the Dodd-Frank risk-retention requirements while they are in conservatorship.
 Therefore, lenders that originate loans that are sold to the GSEs while they are in conservatorship would not be required to retain risk associated with those loans.